vishnuvryeruva/PCA/README.md

-# PCA
+# Dimensionality Reduction Techniques
- PCA with IRIS and Digits
+ Techniques with IRIS and Image Datasets using sklearn

 PCA with dimesionality reduction using SVD and t-sme, ISOMAP, UMAP for lower dimensions